 E.g. we recently explained how to use Facebook securely (and stop your account being hacked) by switching on HTTPS in your Facebook Security Settings – it is only an opt-in feature and is not switched on by default.
 It would be much easier if you could just install a browser add-on that forced HTTPS encryption on all sites that supported it…

-HTTPS Everywhere extension is an extension for Firefox only that rewrites all requests to supported sites to use HTTPS.
+HTTPS Everywhere extension is a browser extension that rewrites all requests to supported sites to use HTTPS.
 It can protect you if you’re using sites that support HTTPS and for which the extension includes rules as it automatically activates the security features of HTTPS where they exist.

-HTTPS Everywhere is a free extension for Firefox available here.
+HTTPS Everywhere is a free extension for Firefox, Chrome and Opera available here.

 KB SSL Enforcer extension is an extension for Google Chrome only that enforces encryption for websites that support it.